-After the applicant understands the criteria for the IL Waiver, has made an Informed Choice, and meets clinical eligibility criteria, as determined by the LTSS assessment process, the development of the PSS is initiated.
-The MDRS case manager engages the person, caregivers and other interested parties, as requested by the person, in the development of their the PSS.
+After the applicant understands the criteria for the waiver, has made an Informed Choice, and meets clinical eligibility, as determined by the LTSS assessment process, the person-centered planning is initiated.
+The case manager engages the person, caregivers and other interested parties, as requested by the person, in the development of the Plan of Services and Supports (PSS).
 The PSS development includes discussing options, desires, individual strengths, personal goals, emergency preparedness needs, specific needs of the person, and how those needs can be best met.
-The meeting is held at a time and location of the person's choosing.
+The meeting is held at a time and location of the person's choosing.ing.